 It’s safe to say SEJ did their due diligence with this project, and site visitors who provided their contact info probably received more value than they bargained for.

 Right from the get-go, Optimizely draws in readers through sheer visual allure.
 Opting for a design that features geometric shapes and near-pastel colors, Optimizely walks through the ins and outs of website redesigns.

 Considering how many technical SEO and web dev components go into a redesign, they’re often quite expensive and left to the expertise of agencies.
 And that’s why this eBook’s title matters, specifically the word “master.”

-If you get a website redesign wrong, you’re potentially looking at tens or hundreds of thousands of dollars down the drain.
-For e-commerce sites, we’re talking millions lost due to poor UX, shopping cart abandonment and fleeing customers.
+If you get a website redesign wrong, you’re potentially looking at 10s or 100s of 1,000s of dollars down the drain.
+For e-commerce sites, we’re talking 1,000,000s lost due to poor UX, shopping cart abandonment and fleeing customers.